Babbiorsetto/atom-backbone/README.md

   - `%each`: Genearates `_.each` loop in template syntax
   - `%template`: Generates script template tag

-## AMD/Require Helpers
+## AMD Helpers

-`def` prefix generates Require.js AMD wrapper.
-It puts the keyword to the body and you should push `tab` after body.
+`def` prefix generates AMD wrapper.
+It puts the keyword to the body and you should push `tab` key after body.

   - `defmodel`: Generates AMD for model class
   - `defview`: Generates AMD for view class
   - `defcollection`: Generates AMD for collection class
   - `defrouter`: Generates AMD for router class

+## CommonJS Helpers

+`exp` prefix generates CommonJS wrapper.
+It puts the keyword to the body and you should push `tab` key after body.

+  - `expmodel`: Generates CommonJS module for model class
+  - `expview`: Generates CommonJS module for view class
+  - `expcollection`: Generates CommonJS module for collection class
+  - `exprouter`: Generates CommonJS module for router class